ClickCeaseWhen to Go to St Helena - Natural World Safaris

 St. Helena experiences summertime weather in February, with daytime highs of 75°F to 85°F (24°C to 29°C).
 The island gets a lot of sunlight, which is ideal for outdoor activities.
 February is a great month for birdwatching since it offers the chance to see the island's native wirebird as well as other bird species.
 On boat tours, you might also see marine animals like dolphins and whales.

 March is a pleasant and temperate month in St. Helena.
 Normal daytime temperatures fall between 24°C and 29°C, or 75°F and 85°F. As a result of the island's abundant sunshine, outdoor activities are ideal.
 Birdwatchers will get the chance to see the island's endemic wirebird and other avian species throughout the month of March.
-On boat tours, you might also see marine animals like dolphins and whales.
+On boat trips, you might also see marine animals like dolphins and whales.

 St. Helena gets pleasant, warm weather in April.
 Normal daytime temperatures fall between 21°C and 27°C, or 70°F and 80°F. It's still great for outdoor activities even if it's a little cooler than the summer.
 Birdwatchers may see the island's endemic wirebird and other avian species during the month of April.
 During boat excursions, marine life, such as dolphins and whales, may still be visible.